-Andrea U-Shi Chang SFG Team Leader, CK-FMS (Certified Kettlebell and Functional Movement Specialist), Primal Move National Instructor and Z-Health Certified Movement Coach, has been training with kettlebells since 2005 and still loves every minute!
+Andrea U-Shi Chang Senior SFG Instructor, CK-FMS (Certified Kettlebell and Functional Movement Specialist), Primal Move Global Instructor and Z-Health Certified Movement Coach, has been training with kettlebells since 2005 and still loves every minute!

 After the birth of her son, Andrea realized something different needed to happen.
 As a successful highschool and college level athlete, she had stayed active (she thought), playing competitive tennis, and working out regularly at the gym with her friend and training partner, Kristine - but she weighed 195lbs. and had 34% body fat.
 Technically obese, she realized that something had to change.

 After being introduced to kettlebells by a childhood friend, she was amazed.
 Not only were the kettlebell exercises fun, the weight started to fall off.
 In only 5 months, Andrea lost 45lbs!
 Better yet, she went from 34% body fat to 17% body fat.
 Kettlebells had literally changed her life.
 You can read her Hardstyle Magazine article, 'Kettlebells to the Rescue: A Total Transformation' here: